 Did you know: The 7 foods that contain negative calories

-As well as helping to prevent a heart attacks, it regulates blood pressure and lowers cholesterol.
+As well as helping to prevent heart attacks, it can regulate blood pressure and lower cholesterol.

-- Stimulates the production of chemicals in charge of mood and stress,
+- Stimulate the production of chemicals in charge of mood and stress

-- Prevents the occurrence of osteoarthritis and herniated discs.
+- Be of some help in preventing the occurrence of osteoarthritis and herniated discs

 So what are you waiting for?
 Get out there and exercise!